SonaliPKoli/QHRM_TASK/README.md

   git clone https://github.com/SonaliPKoli/QHRM_TASK.git

 2.Open the project in your preferred IDE or text editor.

 3.Create a database for the project in your SQL Server instance.
-You can use SQL Server Management Studio or any other database management tool of your choice.
+I used SQL Server Management Studio tool.
 Remember the connection string for later use.
+I have provided .bacpac file containing the db with the table, You can import it in the SSMS.
+Import the same in SSMS.

 4.Open the appsettings.json file in the project.
 Update the DefaultConnection connection string value with your SQL Server connection details.
+{
+  "ConnectionStrings": {
+    "DefaultConnection": "Server=**localhost**;Database=**YourDatabaseName**;Trusted_Connection=True;"
+  }
+}

 5.Build the project to restore the NuGet packages.